NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

       <img src="./assets/drive-velocity-pid-tuning/example-dashboard-half.jpg" alt="Image depicting FTC Dashboard in the browser">
       <div class="absolute top-0 left-0 w-full h-full pointer-events-none" style="box-shadow: inset 0 2px 6px 2px rgba(0, 0, 0, 0.06)"></div>
     </div>
-    <figcaption class="mt-2 text-sm text-gray-600 text-center">Example dashboard<br>(slightly outdated screenshot, yours may not look exactly the same)</figcaption>
+    <figcaption class="mt-2 text-sm text-gray-600 text-center">Example dashboard<br>(Ignore the graph content.
+This is just a sample of the page layout)</figcaption>
 </figure>

 4. Run the opmode.
 The graph will not show up until you have started it.

    - Remeber to turn off the 30 second autonomous timer!
    - Make sure to click the graph button _after_ you run the program.
-If the graph doesn't show up, and instead shows a number of checkboxes, make sure you have clicked the `targetVelocity` and `velocity0` checkbox.
+If the graph doesn't show up and instead shows a number of checkboxes, make sure you have clicked the `targetVelocity` and `velocity0` checkbox.
 Ignore the others.
 This will make tuning easier.

 5. In the `DriveVelocityPIDTuner` dropdown, ensure that the `DISTANCE` variable is big enough so the `targetVelocity` line has a plateau.
 If it resembles a series of triangles, increase the `DISTANCE`.
 There should be a decently straight/flat portion in the graph, as shown in the sample dashboard above.
+This is so we can tune the behavior during the coasting phase as well.

 6. Direct your attention back to the `MOTOR_VELO_PID` dropdown in the right sidebar from earlier.
 You will be tuning the PIDF gains found there.